Brake. Hide. Compensate.

 Some devices try to capitalize on the benefits of multiple categories of muzzle device.
 You will probably find lots of compensator/muzzle brake hybrids, which try to simultaneously reduce muzzle movement and reduce recoil.

 It should be noted that, with a few exceptions, any device that tries to accomplish multiple effects (e.g. compensate and brake) will generally not be great at either effect.
-But there are exceptions.
+But there are exceptions, and among those are the devices designed by Precision Armament.

 Image Credit: Luth-AR

-A crush washer is a cupped washer that deforms when the muzzle device is torqued.
+A crush washer is a cupped washer that deforms when compressed.
+Each face has a sharp metal surface that bites into the mating surfaces of the muzzle device and barrel.
 The deformation creates tension between the shoulder of the barrel threads and the rear surface of the device, and allows you to time the orientation of the device properly.

 Image Credit: Precision Armament

 Timing shims are thin discs of metal that are used as spacers between the shoulder of the barrel threads and the rear of the device.
-Unlike a crush washer, these do not deform.
+Unlike a crush washer, these do not deform significantly.
 You must use the right combination of shims to time the device for your barrel.

 Other devices may use an integral timing nut (similar to a jam nut on some free floating handguards).
 These devices are aligned and then the timing nut is tightened against the shoulder of the barrel threads.